BNN-UPC/ignnition/README.md

-# IGNNITION: Fast prototyping of Graph Neural Networks
+# IGNNITION: Fast prototyping of Graph Neural Networks for Communication Networks

 *IGNNITION* is the ideal framework for users with no experience in neural network programming (e.g., TensorFlow, PyTorch).
 With this framework, users can design and run their own Graph Neural Networks (GNN) in a matter of a few hours.